Table of Contents

 3. Stir the wet ingredients into the dry ingredients, gently.

 4. Stir in chocolate chips

-5. Fill the muffin tin with the batter (about 1.5 TBS per cup)
+5. Fill the greased mini-muffin tin with the batter (about 1.5 TBS per muffin)

 6. Gently press slivered almonds on top.

 7. Bake for 16-18 minutes until golden on edges and toothpick comes out clean.

 Questions You May Have